"The soul is healed by being with children."

 Active Shadow: The Addict

 In the Addict shadow, the bright life-force behind innocence gets twisted into compulsive wanting.
-Desire becomes excessive lust: chasing intensity, stimulation, or relationship as a way to feel alive.
+Desire becomes excessive lust: chasing intensity, stimulation, or relationship to feel alive.

 This is innocence lost in excess.
-The original "yes" to life becomes a restless "more, more, more."
-You become captive to craving, unable to feel settled or at rest.
+The original "yes" to life becomes restless "more, more, more."
+We become captive to craving, unable to feel settled or at rest.

 Passive Shadow: The Hermit

 In the Hermit shadow, the vulnerability of innocence feels too risky, so it shuts down.
-You retreat into emotional distance or detachment.
+We retreat into emotional distance or detachment.
+The Hermit thinks he knows better than innocence.

 This is innocence turned into withdrawal and denial.
-Instead of saying a fresh yes to life, you say a hidden no—by disappearing.
-Over time, this no can become a habit, making reconnection difficult and unfamiliar.
+Instead of saying a fresh yes to life, we say a hidden no—by disappearing.
+Over time, this "no" becomes subtle habit, making reconnection difficult.

 Near Enemies: False Versions